 If you suspect your child is suffering from abuse at the hands of another adult, including your former partner, take action now.
 Do not wait to notify the Wisconsin Department of Children and Families and if your child is currently in your care, do not return him or her to your former partner.
 Notify your family lawyer about any reports you make to the Department of Children and Families and if you break your custody schedule to protect your child from harm.

 If you fear your child is in danger, do not wait to contact emergency services to have him or her removed from the dangerous environment.
-To discuss altering your custody schedule and terminating your former partner’s parental rights or addressing a false child abuse allegation, contact Hammett, Bellin & Oswald, LLC, through our online intake form or call us at 920-202-8872 to schedule your legal consultation with one of the experienced criminal defense attorneys at our firm.
+To get the legal help you need, contact us through our online intake form or call us at 920-202-8872 or toll-free at 866-720-0009.